 - A planned £3.4m electricity substation to increase power to the site

 - A dedicated rail head connecting to the main line between Norwich and Cambridge

 For businesses looking for new premises of any size, Snetterton Heath has the scale and flexibility to service your requirements, whether that is for office or industrial accommodation.
 Options exist for land purchase, leasehold or a full ‘design and build’ service, so firms can specify what they need, either to own or lease.

 Snetterton Heath is large enough to accommodate business clusters from a wide range of sectors, as part of a modern growing business park.

 Expert electrification company, Equipmake, has recently relocated to Snetterton Business Park from its successful start up hub at Hethel.
 The team at Snetterton Business Park have worked hand in hand with Equipmake to design a tailormade factory for the design and manufacture of its fully-integrated electric bus chassis.
 The new 1500 sqm purpose-built facility on the Snetterton Business Park, just a stone’s throw from the famous motor racing circuit, will allow it to meet global demand for its electric bus chassis – and was officially opened by Liz Truss, Secretary of State for International Trade and President of the Board of Trade.

-The major landowners at Snetterton are working in partnership to provide opportunities for land purchase, leasehold, ‘design and build’ and Joint Venture options.
-The site has an estimated 68.1 hectares of underdeveloped employment land with a further 20 hectares proposed for allocation through the Local Plan review.
+The major landowners at Snetterton are able to offer opportunities for land purchase, leasehold, ‘design and build’ and joint venture options.
+The site has an estimated 68.1 hectares of underdeveloped employment land with a further 20 hectares proposed for allocation through the new Local Plan.
 It has been estimated that the site has the capacity to deliver 200,000 sq m of B1, B2 and B8 employment space.
 There is potential and demand to justify a hotel development alongside the significant technology focused development opportunities.